This post contains affiliate links. Click here to see full disclosure.

 Tis’ the season to turn your home into a winter wonderland!

 Since moving to Los Angeles, I usually spend Christmas at my apartment with Doug (last year my parents came to visit, which was amazing!).
 That means decorating my space for Christmas is crucial for my sanity, and gets me in the holiday spirit!
-Plus, curling up on my couch with a glass of Bordeaux and having sparkling lights and snowflakes in the background is just simply magical.
+Plus, curling up on my couch with a glass of Bordeaux (read about the 4 wines you should be drinking this holiday season here) and having sparkling lights and snowflakes in the background is just simply magical.

 No matter what my budget is, I always make it a priority to do my best to decorate my apartment with the jolliest Christmas decorations I can get my hands on.

 Over the years I’ve learned some hacks that have changed the way I decorate and saved me time, money and energy (literally), and I’m sharing them with you today!
 You’ll definitely want to pin this for later.

 6 Hacks That Will Change The Way You Decorate for Christmas

 1.Pick a color scheme before you head to the store

 This is really important for me because if I don’t have a vision of how I want to decorate, I’ll go into the store and get ALL the things.
 I advise sticking to 4 or less colors and going from there.
 This will also save you money, because you’ll have a goal and can stick to purchasing items that fall within your theme!